bbgdzxng1/interlace-detection-test-patterns/README.md

 #### Notes
 - The test patterns include a frame-countup of {0-29} or {0..23} front-and-center stage.
-The large font ensures that there are sufficient changing pixels for FFmpeg's idet to produce an accurate result.
+The large font ensures that there are sufficient carying pixels for FFmpeg's idet to produce an accurate result.
-- The two interlace test patterns include Top & Bottom Field indicators
+- The two interlace test patterns include Top & Bottom Field visual indicators.
-- The two telecine test patterns include ABCD cadence pattern indicators
+- The two telecine test patterns include ABCD cadence pattern visual indicators.
-- The source is generated at yuv422p, then interlaced or telecined and finally converted to yuv420p.
-The drawtext and tinterlace filters prefer running in yuv422p.
+- The source is generated at yuv422p10le.
+The drawtext and tinterlace filters produce better output when operating with a yuv422p (8 or 10bit) source.
+After interlacing or telecining, files are finally converted to a yuv420p "consumer" format.
-- The soft telecine test pattern requires dgpulldown 1.0.11 for generation of soft telecine.  dgpulldown 1.0.11-L (Linux/macOS) has some build quirks on compilation on macOS.  dgpulldown appears to generate a 3:2 pulldown pattern when soft telecine is applied (* citation needed) since 'repeatfields,idet' produces the same result as FFmpeg's 'pulldown=pattern=32' hard telecine.  dgpulldown does not offer the option to select between [ 23 | 32 | 2332 ] pulldown patterns.
-Caveat: Pulldown patterns may also depend on the version of dgpulldown.
 - The script contains almost no error checking of success.
 That is intentional to make the script readable & accessible.
 - The accuracy of FFmpeg's idet filter can be improved by using 'extractplanes=planes='y',idet' to focus on the y plane, since yuv420p may not have sufficient vertical resolution in the chroma planes to produce an accurate result
-- In theory, output files can be concatenated to produce a hybrid/mixed stream. "-seq_disp_ext:v 'always'" is specified to aid concatenation by always(?) writing a Sequence Display Extension,
+- In theory, output files could be concatenated to produce a hybrid/mixed stream. "-seq_disp_ext:v 'always'" is specified to aid concatenation by always(?) writing a Sequence Display Extension,
-- Files are generated as MPEG2-TS and remuxed to MKV.
-MPEG-TS is a more broadcasty format, but MKV is included to mimic the output produced from MakeMKV DVD rip.
+- Files are first generated as MPEG2-TS and remuxed to MKV.
+MPEG-TS is a more "broadcast" format, but MKV is included to mimic the output produced from MakeMKV DVD rip.

+### DGPulldown
+- This script uses DGPulldown 1.0.11 by Donald A. Graft & others to generate the soft telecine test pattern.
+- Caveat: The dgpulldown 1.0.11-L (Linux/macOS) port has some build quirks on compilation on macOS.
+- dgpulldown appears to generate a 3:2 pulldown pattern when soft telecine is applied (* citation needed) since 'repeatfields,idet' produces the same result as FFmpeg's 'pulldown=pattern=32' hard telecine.  dgpulldown does not offer an option to specify [ 23 | 32 | 2332 ] pulldown patterns.
+Caveat: The pulldown pattern may also depend on the version of dgpulldown.

 #### TODO

-- [ ] Add interlaced tff untagged test case.
+- [ ] Add an interlaced tff "untagged" test case.
 - [x] Overlay the names of the test cases into each video.
 WARNING: progressive test case has the wrong overlay.
 Really needs a separate progressive function.
 - [ ] Only analyse if optional dependency is installed (WIP)
 - [ ] Use `jq` for parsing and summarizing the json (WIP)
 - [x] -flags:v '+bitexact' # so as to avoid unnecessry git changes
 - [x] -flags:a '+bitexact' # so as to avoid unnecessry git changes
-- [ ] Add gnuplot graphs to plot csv/tsv to svg
+- [ ] Add gnuplot graphs to plot csv/tsv to svg.
-- [ ] Investigate audio frame_size
+- [ ] Investigate audio frame_size.
-- [ ] Add Github release(s)
+- [ ] Add Github release(s) of output media.
+- [ ] If someone wants to add PAL / 625 / 576 outputs they are welcome.

 ## Notes